-To make 2016 your best year yet, I have 3 basic areas of study you’ll want to focus on.
+To make this upcoming new year your best year yet, I have 3 basic areas of study you’ll want to focus on.
 A word of warning, though: When you focus on these areas in your business and gain competency with the skills you learn, you will start to see amazing things happen.
 Hint: You need more skills than just marketing for business growth.
 So be prepared for change!

 1. Hire People — And The Right People, At That